Key Takeaways:

 Online master’s in biology programs vary in completion times.
 Some programs offering accelerated pathways allow students to complete their degree in one calendar year.
 This means taking classes for two semesters and one summer.

-Accelerated pathways usually mean full-time enrollment is required.
+Accelerated pathways usually require full-time enrollment.
 For students working full-time, an accelerated program may impact outside obligations.
-Often, students working full-time opt for part-time programs that allow fewer classes be taken at a time.
+Often, students working full-time opt for part-time programs that allow fewer classes to be taken at a time.

-Part-time enrollment, no matter which degree level, provides flexibility.
-Students enrolled in part-time biology programs usually take one class at a time and finish their undergraduate degree in four years.
+Part-time enrollment, regardless of degree level, provides flexibility.
+Students in part-time biology programs usually take one class at a time and finish their undergraduate degree in four years.

 Part-time graduate programs also take longer to earn a degree but provide students with flexible coursework and a lengthened completion time.
 Part-time programs are ideal for those with work and family responsibilities that impact study time.